What is auto Insurance?

 So far, all of the car insurance coverages we have gone over are required by lenders or the state.
 But some insurance companies will offer more coverages that are completely optional and allow you to personalize your policy.
 Some add-on coverages you may see offered at your insurance company include the following:

-- Gap insurance: Buying gap insurance will help pay the difference between what your insurance company pays you for the depreciated value of your totaled car and what is left on your lease or loan.
+- Gap insurance: How gap insurance works by paying the difference between what your insurance company pays you for the depreciated value of your totaled car and what is left on your lease or loan.

 - Modified car insurance: This coverage provides insurance for modified parts of your car, such as a custom paint job.

-- Rental car insurance: Buying rental car insurance helps pay for a rental car if your car is at the repair shop after a covered claim.
+- Rental car insurance: How rental car insurance works by paying for a rental car if your vehicle is at the repair shop after a covered claim.

 - Roadside assistance insurance: This coverage helps with quick repairs like changing a tire, jumpstarting your car, or towing your car to the nearest repair felicity if it can’t be fixed.